 (1) Even if the estate tax is repealed it can come back.
 The estate tax has changed many times over the past 90 years.
 It is one of America’s most controversial laws and you can be sure that a constituency will exist for rolling back any successful reform, especially if the reform lacks bipartisan agreement.

 (2) Washington, D.C. and Maryland impose taxes on sizeable estates.
 As mentioned in my previous blog post, D.C. and Maryland are increasing their estate tax exemption to be more competitive and attract investors and taxpayers from neighboring states like Virginia.
 If your net worth exceeds the current federal exemption indexed for inflation, however, an estate plan may be necessary to prevent your beneficiaries from overpaying.

 (3) An estate plan is about more than taxes.
 An estate plan is an opportunity to express your values, make healthcare decisions, and make guardianship arrangements for minors.
 It also provides beneficiaries with important legal protections during major life events such as debt and divorce.
 Estate plans often create disincentives for frivolous lawsuits and preserve family unity.
 For all the above reasons and more, tax reform is unlikely to have a major impact on your need for a personalized estate plan.

-In 2018, the District of Columbia will exempt $5.49 million from the local estate tax (or about $11 million for couples who file the right paperwork), effectively repealing the tax for most people.
+Absent changes to federal law, in 2018, the District of Columbia will exempt $5.49 million from the local estate tax (or about $11 million for couples who file the right paperwork), effectively repealing the tax for most people.